This policy tells you:

 - What information of yours we might share with others

 - What choices you have about the information you give us

 Milberg London LLP (“Milberg”) is the law firm representing Alex Neill Class Representative Limited in this claim.
 Milberg is a limited liability partnership registered in England and Wales under registered number OC430853.
-Our registered office is at 7th Floor, 75 Farringdon Road, London, EC1M 3JY.
+Our registered office is at Third Floor, Sutton Yard, 65 Goswell Road, London, EC1V 7EN.
 Milberg London LLP is registered with the Information Commissioner’s Office under registration number ZA777525.
 Milberg London LLP is authorised and regulated by The Solicitors Regulation Authority.

 References in this Statement to the “Firm”, “we”, or “us” are references to Milberg London LLP.

 We are not required to appoint a formal Data Protection Officer under data protection laws.
 However, our Privacy Manager is James Taylor who can be contacted at [email protected].

 We adhere to the following principles when processing your personal data:

 - Lawfulness, fairness and transparency – data must be processed lawfully, fairly and in a transparent manner.

 - Purpose limitation – data must be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.